TJLTM/Automotive-Monitoring-System-CANBus-Sensor/README.md

 The I/O box...
 That one i'm making it a standard 8 in and 8 out setup. can be made to i don't know.... hook into power window units in older cars that can then be remotely controlled or in my case add power windows to some cars.

+LED
+General 3 Channel RGB leds can be driven off of this I'm making it 4 channel since i have the space for it.
+It can either be high or low side switching depending on your application. this is using the 0-255 PWM output of the AVR